 Griffiths scored on his debut as a substitute in a 3-2 win against Northampton Town before breaking down with injury in the same game.
 A goal in a 4–1 win at Barnet in October made it three in his first five league appearances for Argyle, but he failed to add to his tally.
 After 17 appearances the Welshman was considered surplus to requirements by new manager John Sheridan.
 His contract was cancelled by mutual consent in January 2013 and he went back to his roots the following month to join a Newport County side battling to return to the Football League after a 25-year absence.
 Griffiths failed to score in ten appearances but the Exiles did seal promotion to League Two from the Conference via the play-offs.

 Despite this success, Griffiths' contract with Newport County was again cancelled by mutual consent and he linked up for a third time with Port Talbot Town in July 2013, just twelve months after leaving to join Argyle.
 In March of the following year, the prolific striker set a new Welsh Premier League goalscoring record with seven goals in the Steelmens’ 8-2 derby romp at Afan Lido.

-Griffiths spent two season with Port Talbot, amassing 48 appearances and 25 goals, before moving to Aberystwyth Town for the 2015-16 season (21 games and 7 goals).
-Then in May 2016, the seven-time Welsh Premier League Golden Boot winner took the step up into management by taking charge at Welsh Football League Division One team Pen-y-Bont FC in Bridgend.
+Griffiths spent two season with Port Talbot, amassing 48 appearances and 25 goals, before moving to Aberystwyth Town for the 2015-16 season (21 games, 7 goals).
+In all, he ended his Welsh top-flight career as a seven-time Welsh Premier League Golden Boot winner and second in the all-time list of Welsh Premier League goalscorers with 271 goals in 343 appearances.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.